 - Helping you to re-formulate your marketing mix to create more conversions.

-Knorex’s KAIROS, for example, uses machine learning and Artificial Intelligence (AI) to gather and analyse a large amount of historical data and behavioral data to guide its campaign strategies.
-This further helps in optimising the KPIs (Key performance indicators).
+Knorex KAIROS, for example, uses Machine Learning (ML) and Artificial Intelligence (AI) to gather and analyse a large amount of historical data and behavioral data to guide its campaign strategies.
+This further helps in optimizing campaigns key performance indicators (KPIs).

 2. Funnel analysis

-There are certain channels that work well together and as a marketer, you would certainly want to know the combination that offers the highest returns to your business.
+There are certain channels that work well together.
+As a marketer, you would certainly want to know the combination that offers the highest returns to your business.

 With comprehensive data analysis like this, it is easier to focus your marketing efforts, budget and resources to the most effective channels.
 To summarise, you get a comprehensive funnel analysis which further helps in driving conversions.